Early Medieval Soundscapes

 Funded by the Japan Society for the Promotion of Science (Kahkeni: 19k13100)

-Early Medieval Soundscapes will bring together approaches from a variety of fields, from both the sciences and the humanities.
-This project seeks to reconstruct perceptions of aural phenomena, and will theorise early medieval soundscapes by considering aural events in a range of artistic productions, including literature, visual representation in manuscripts, and material culture, in direct connection with the physical, acoustic, and built environments.
-I am employing techniques and approaches from a variety of fields, including Literary Analysis, Philosophy, Linguistics, Sound Studies, Archaeoacoustics, as well as Deep Mapping and other geospatial digital techniques.
-This interdisciplinary, multilingual, and multicultural approach will provide a novel and necessary analysis of early medieval perceptions of the non-human world.
+Early Medieval Soundscapes reconstructed perceptions of aural phenomena and theorised early medieval soundscapes by considering aural events in a range of artistic productions, including literature, visual representation in manuscripts, and material culture, in direct connection with the physical, acoustic, and built environments.
+I employed techniques and approaches from a variety of fields, including Literary Analysis, Philosophy, Linguistics, Sound Studies, Archaeoacoustics, as well as Deep Mapping and other geospatial digital techniques.
+This interdisciplinary, multilingual, and multicultural approach provided a novel and necessary analysis of early medieval perceptions of the non-human world.

 Articles: